 If you have questions about how to avoid discriminating against applicants with disabilities, an area that many employers find tricky, see Nolo's article Avoid Disability Discrimination When Hiring New Employees.

 Here are some examples of ways that you can get the information that you need without running afoul of anti-discrimination laws.
-For more information on age discrimination and disability discrimination, see Nolo's articles Avoiding Age Discrimination and Avoid Disability Discrimination When Hiring New Employees.
+For more information on age discrimination and illegal interview questions, see Nolo's articles.

 |Subject||Lawful Inquiry||Unlawful Inquiry|